bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:19 AM CT, May 08</p>
+<p class="updated_time"> Latest data: 03:56 AM CT, May 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 67°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 12° **warmer** than today.
+Today's high is 66°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

 - 48°
-- Mostly Clear
+- Clear
-- 77% humidity
+- 75% humidity
 - 9 mph wind
-- 23% cloud cover
+- 0% cloud cover
 - 35 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
-- 0.19 inches of rain expected in the next 48 hours
+- 0.25 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>